Shanty Bass Logo

 Seb

-About: Seb joined the band after a spell in Perranporth shanty group the Jollygoods.
-He joined the rugby club as a bright eyed 17 year old athletic winger and has steadily moved his way closer to the scrum.
+Seb joined the band after a spell in the Perranporth shanty group, the Jollygoods.
+He joined the rugby club as a bright-eyed, 17-year-old athletic winger and has steadily moved his way closer to the scrum.
 He does a ‘2, 3, 4’ and an ‘oggy, oggy, oggy’ better than most and doesn’t take off his woolly hat in hot weather.

 Likes: Eastern European mixed grills, handy scarves